-The mission of Magnes Marketing is to offer startups, small and medium businesses various guides and tips related to SEO and Content Marketing to help them get more leads and customers.
+The mission of Magnes Marketing is to nurture startups, small and medium businesses, and even big corporates by offering valuable guides and tips related to SEO and Content Marketing to help them get more leads and customers.

 Content marketing goals are not restricted to sales, leads, and traffic.
 There are other content marketing goals like:

 - Brand awareness